Nudging the Somas: Exploring How Live-Configurable Mixed Reality Objects Shape Open-Ended Intercorporeal Movements: Our Study

-We recruited 25 participants from international live-coding and movement-practitioner communities (Table \ref{tab:participants-info}).
-We intentionally sought people with creative practice backgrounds, such as dance, music, or interactive art, because we believed they would be comfortable with improvisation and ambiguity.

-Two weeks prior to an academic conference, we sent invitations to all attendees and to faculty and graduate students in the hosting university’s Media Arts department.
-We encouraged both individuals and pairs (friends or partners) to join, as we believed this mix would let us observe differences between pre-existing comfort and stranger negotiation.
-Interested participants self-selected by responding to the invitation.
+We distinguish clearly between \emph{Object Jockeys (OJs)} and \emph{workshop participants}, as they play different roles in the ecology of the system.

+\paragraph{Object Jockeys (OJs)} Two expert practitioners (OJ1 and OJ2; Table~\ref{tab:oj-info}) co-developed the system with the research team and operated it during the workshop.
+Both have substantial prior experience with live coding, sound art, and MR performance.
+We treat the OJs as skilled operators of a performance instrument—analogous to DJs using a DJ setup—not as study participants, though we include their behavior in the data.
+Given GravField's steep learning curve, we decided not to hire new OJs to learn it from the ground up.
+Our study relies on the OJs' interventions, which may constrain generalization.
+Their interventions are part of the research apparatus: we analyze how their live configuration shapes the affordance landscape.

+\paragraph{Workshop participants} We recruited 25 volunteers (P1--P25; Table~\ref{tab:participants-info}) from the conference and the host university's media-arts and HCI communities via a call posted two weeks in advance.
+We intentionally targeted people with backgrounds in movement, music, live coding, or interactive art, because (i) the workshop relied on comfort with being seen on a stage and improvising in front of many others, and (ii) such practitioners could articulate contrasts between GravField and their existing practices.
+Participants could sign up alone or with friends or colleagues; thus some groups comprised pre-existing acquaintances while others were strangers.
+We treated the \emph{group} as the analytic unit and noted acquaintance relationships in our memos, returning to them during analysis when they appeared to influence coordination.
+We discuss this expert, partially acquainted sample as a limitation for generalization in Section~\ref{sec:limitation}.

-Before each session, participants gave informed consent and were briefed that there was no “correct” way to move, the goal was to follow what felt interesting or natural.
-We believed that foregrounding the exploratory nature of the workshop would free participants from performance anxiety and help them attend to their bodily sense.
+The workshop protocol was approved by the ethics board of one author's institution.
+All participants provided informed consent, could withdraw at any time, and were told there was no ``correct'' way to move: the goal was to follow what felt interesting or natural in relation to the MROs and to each other.